focusaurus/peterlyons.com/README.md

 3. Static files (images, fonts, etc)

 The data and static repositories aren't particularly interesting.
 All the interesting code is in this repository.

+The code has a bunch of shared stuff (layout, css) between my professional and personal sites.
+Each site has its own hapi server that listens on a distinct port and nginx configuration that reverse proxies traffic and does TLS termination.

 ## How to Set Up for Development (OS X Scripted)